Gen711/Fall18/trimming.md

 sudo apt-get -y upgrade
 ```

-> OK, what are these commands?  `sudo` is the command that tells the computer that we have admin privileges.
-Try running the commands without the sudo -- it will complain that you don't have admin privileges or something like that. *Careful here, using sudo means that you can do something really bad to your own computer -- like delete everything*, so use with caution.
-It's not a big worry when using Jetstream, as this is a virtual machine- fixing your worst mistake is as easy as just terminating the instance and restarting.

-> So now that we have updates the software, lets see how to add new software.
+> So now that we have updates the software, let's see how to add new software.
 Same basic command, but instead of the `update` or `upgrade` command, we're using `install`.
 EASY!!
-> the 1st command tells the computer to look in a different place for updated software, this is needed because of R. We need a newer version than is standard.

 ```